-If as the result of intervention by the Japanese cruisers at Vancouver, upon the request of the Japanese captain of the vessel, an attempt is made to clear the vessel for the return voyage by landing the passengers at Vancouver, it is difficult to see what the Canadian authorities can do.
-The Rainbow is at Esquimalt, but without any complement of men, and in no condition therefore to prevent such intervention or to take the Maru beyond the three-mile limit.
+If as the result of intervention by If as the result of intervention by the Japanese cruisers at Vancouver, upon the request of the Japanese captain of the vessel, an attempt is made to clear the vessel for the return voyage by landing the passengers at Vancouver, it is difficult to see what the Canadian authorities can do.
+The Rainbow is at Esquimalt, but without any complement of men, and in no condition therefore to prevent such intervention or to take ent such intervention or to take the Maru beyond the three-mile limit.

-"Government apprised of serious situation," The Globe, 22 June 1914 (ProQuest Historical Newspapers).
+&quot;Government apprised of serious situation," The Globe, 22 June 1914 (ProQuest Historical Newspapers).